 - Any bank charges or fees applied

 Most banks, including India Post Payments Bank, offer digital statements.
-Signing up for e-statements can provide instant open to your records and reduce paper waste.
+Signing up for e-statements can provide instant access to your records and significantly reduce paper waste.

 Discovering the Main Differences